-In view of this most recent study on NSAIDs, alternative medications such as glucosamine and CS seem to be attractive options.
+In view of this research on NSAIDs, alternative medications such as glucosamine and CS seem to be attractive options.
 But the crux of the matter is whether glucosamine and CS actually do the job of relieving the symptoms of osteoarthritis or not.

 Quite a few studies have been carried out to verify if glucosamine and CS (individually and in combination) can alleviate osteoarthritis.

 Some studies showed positive results, with patients experiencing less pain and greater mobility when using these medications.
-Other studies could not show that glucosamine and CS produce any improvements when compared to placebo (dummy treatment).
+Other studies couldn't show that glucosamine and CS produce any improvements when compared to placebo (dummy treatment).

 The results of this study, which were published in the New England Journal of Medicine in February 2006, found that glucosamine and CS did not help to reduce pain any more than placebo and that only the orthodox medication (celecoxib) had true benefits.